East Area

 HARNEY COUNTY

-Blue and ruffed grouse: Season runs through Jan.
-31, 2024.
-Grouse can be found in the forested portions of the Silvies and Malheur Units, but population numbers are low.
+Blue and ruffed grouse: Grouse can be found in the forested portions of the Silvies and Malheur River Units, but population numbers are low.

 MALHEUR COUNTY

-Habitat conditions: Cooler temperatures and some precipitation over the last few weeks has brought fire danger ratings down.
-Fire restrictions have been lifted on public lands throughout the county.
-ODFW still recommends hunters to be very careful and cautious in the field as the area remains to be generally dry and another stretch of hot weather is predicted.
-Despite dry topsoils and vegetation, water sources are relatively available throughout the landscape due to high annual water tables.
+Habitat conditions: Continued cooler temperatures and precipitation over the last few weeks have increased bird numbers.
+Despite dry topsoil and vegetation, water sources are relatively available throughout the landscape due to high annual water tables.
 Unmaintained road access is good.
-Last updated 9/25/24.
+Last updated 11/15/25.

-Blue and ruffed grouse: Season runs through Jan.
-31, 2025.
-Most grouse hunting occurs on the Malheur National Forest portions of the district.
+Blue and ruffed grouse: Most grouse hunting occurs on the Malheur National Forest portions of the district.

 NORTHEAST AREA

-Blue and ruffed grouse: Season runs through Jan.
-31, 2020.
-Most grouse hunting occurs on the National Forest portions of the district.
+Blue and ruffed grouse: Most grouse hunting occurs on the National Forest portions of the district.
 With blue grouse being found on ridge tops and ruffed grouse along creek bottoms with good riparian shrub cover.

 Chukars: Brood counts indicated good chick production this year.
 Chukars can be found along in steep rocky areas in lower elevations of the county.
 Most public access is in the South Fork John Day River.